-There are two ways to measure gravity flows in partially full pipe.
+There are two ways to measure gravity flows in a partially full pipe.
 The most common is with an Open-Channel Flowmeter (OCF).
 This meter requires a primary measuring device such as a flume or weir.

 The OCF is essentially a level device that calculates flows based on the characteristics of a particular flume or weir configuration.
-If you already have a standard flume or weir on your pipeline the OCF is the best choice, otherwise you will have to consider the cost of installing such a primary device.
+If you already have a standard flume or weir on your pipeline the OCF is the best choice, otherwise, you will have to consider the cost of installing such a primary device.